GSA/cio.gov-redo/_pages/about/meetings-and-operations.md

 # Upcoming Meetings
 {% include meeting-table.html %}

 Note: Committees are scheduled to meet from 2:30-3:20 before each Full Council meeting

-# CIO Council Newsletter
-{% include newsletter.html %}